rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

   contents: write
 ```

 `on.push.tags` defines the event.
-Push a tag matching `host-v*` (`host-v0.1.0`, `host-v1.2.3`, anything starting with `host-v`) and this workflow runs.
+If you push a tag matching `host-v*` (`host-v0.1.0`, `host-v1.2.3`, anything starting with `host-v`) GitHub Actions will automatically run this workflow.
 Nothing else triggers it.
 Not a push to main, not a pull request.

 The `permissions` block grants `contents: write`.
 Every workflow run gets a temporary token for talking back to GitHub's API, and by default that token is read-only.
 We need write access because later steps create a GitHub Release and upload files to it.
-Without this line, the upload step fails with a 403.
+Without this line, the upload step would fail on us.

-The workflow has two jobs: `build-linux`, which runs inside a Docker container with Qt pre-installed, and `build-desktop`, a matrix that covers macOS Apple Silicon, macOS Intel, and Windows.
+The workflow has two jobs: `build-linux`, which runs inside a Docker container with Qt pre-installed, and `build-desktop`, a matrix () that covers macOS Apple Silicon, macOS Intel, and Windows.
 They run in parallel.
 Nothing about the Linux artifacts depends on the macOS or Windows ones.

 ## The Linux Job: Building Inside a Container